martimarino/SearchEngine/README.md

 ##  Index Building

 To generate the index, the file "collection.tsv", available at https://microsoft.github.io/msmarco/TREC-Deep-Learning-2020, must be placed inside *src/main/resources*.
-The index building starts executing the Main.java file in the path *src/main/java/it/unipi/dii/aide/mircv*.
+The index building starts executing the IndexBuilder.java file in the path *src/main/java/it/unipi/dii/aide/mircv/index*.
 After the program launch, the user sets out his preferences about:
 - compression
 - stopwords and stemming
 - debug mode

-aswering to the questions displayed by the command line interface.
+answering to the questions displayed by the command line interface.

 After the construction of the index, the following files are saved into *src/main/resources/merged*:
 -  dictionary
 -  docid
 -  termFreq
 -  documentTable
 -  skipElem
 -  collectionStatistics
 -  flags

 All these files are used in the query phase.

 ## Query Processing
-Executing the file Main.java as before, after the index build, the user can insert the query choosing between different options displaues by the command line interface:
+Executing the file Main.java, after the index building, the user can insert the query choosing between different options displayed by the command line interface:
 - Conjunctive (pressing *c*) or disjunctive (pressing *d*) queries
 - DAAT (pressing *d*) or MaxScore (pressing *m*) algorithm
 - TFIDF (pressing *t*) or BM25 (pressing *b*)
-- the number of document to obtain
+- the number of documents to obtain

 Subsequently the top k documents are returned.

 ## Performance Evaluation